I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 Background

-Through decades of this work I've touched a lot of different problems.
-Startups that didn't have a name yet, nonprofits trying to explain complex missions to donors, government agencies that needed to feel less like government agencies.
-The common thread has always been translation: figuring out what an organization actually is and making that legible to the people who need to see it.
+Through decades of this work I've run into a lot of different problems.
+Startups that didn't even have a name yet.
+Nonprofits and government agencies trying to explain themselves to audiences that had pretty strong preconceptions about what they were going to hear.
+The common thread has always been translation, which is figuring out what an organization actually is and making that legible to the people who need to see it.

 I started Workhorse Collective in 2014 because I wanted to lead with strategy instead of aesthetics.
 Before that I designed digital products at PBS, built campaigns for brands like Intel and Google at David All Group, and spent six years on the board of AIGA DC helping shape DC Design Week and the design community in Washington, DC.